ultraio/docs-blockchain/docs/guides/Uniq Factory Management/exchange-a-uniq-using-smart-contract.md

     - Transfer notification happens for both sender, receiver of the token and the token factory manager
 - Smart contract issues a new Uniq from the pre-configured factory to the original owner of the Uniq

-To make the contract below work based on your needs you will need to do some adjustments:
+To make the contract below work based on your needs, you will need to do some adjustments:
 - Change name of the factory manager account to the one appropriate to the factory you are trying to mint from
 - Change factory id of the factory you are going to mint from
 - Add any necessary preliminary checks before issuing a token
-    - you may potentially want to check what token was burnt or transferred (id of the token, serial number of factory id)
+    - You may potentially want to check what token was burnt or transferred (id of the token, serial number of factory id)
-    - there could be other requirements that you want to impose like requiring user to register via some other smart contract action
+    - There could be other requirements that you want to impose, like requiring user to register via some other smart contract action
-- Depending on the permission structure and where you put the contract you may want to add `smart_contract_name@eosio.code` permission under the `factory_manager@active` so that the contract will be able to issue tokens in the name of the factory manager
+- Depending on the permission structure and where you put the contract, you may want to add `smart_contract_name@eosio.code` permission under the `factory_manager@active` so that the contract will be able to issue tokens in the name of the factory manager

 ::: info
 Note that in the later versions of NFT standard the specific names of the actions and their interface may change so be sure to reference the pages under *[NFT contract actions](../../contracts/NFT%20Contract/NFT%20Actions/)*